AbhishekSrikanth/competition-finder/README.md

 - **HTML** and **CSS** Frontend with **Bootstrap 4**
 - **Flask-sessions** used to know if user is logged in.

-This application is minimalistically designed with only the required UI elements and no clutter.
+This application is design to be minimalistic with only the required UI elements and no clutter.
 The user needs to be logged-in to view their Dashboard where all the competitions are neatly presented in a list-view.